-To ensure access to affordable, reliable, sustainable and modern energy for all, the city council implemented the Retrofit Energy Management Schemes (REMS).
-Under this scheme, all street lamps were replaced with energy-saving lights to reduce energy consumption.
-Renewable energy were also introduced where solar panels on some existing buildings to harvest green energy.
+AFFORDABLE AND To ensure access to affordable, reliable, sustainable and modern energy for all, the city council implemented the Retrofit Energy Management Schemes (REMS).
+Under this scheme, all streetlamps were replaced with energy-saving lights to reduce energy consumption.
+Renewable energy were also introduced where solar panels were installed on existing buildings to harvest green energy.
 7.1 Access to affordable, reliable and efficient energy system